-- Low pressure gathering revenue decreased \$22 million period over period primarily due to \$36 million in higher fee rebates to Antero Resources during the year ended December 31, 2022, partially offset by a 3% increase in the low pressure gathering rate as a result of the annual CPI-based adjustment and by increased throughput volumes of 28 Bcf, or 76 MMcf/d.
-Low pressure gathering volumes increased between periods primarily due to 327 additional wells being connected to our system since December 31, 2021, of which 253 wells are from our asset acquisitions that closed during the fourth quarter of 2022. - Compression revenue increased \$11 million period over period due to a 3% increase in the compression rate as a result of the annual CPI-based adjustment, as well as increased throughput volumes of 28 Bcf, or 76 MMcf/d and our asset acquisitions during the fourth quarter of 2022.
-Compression volumes increased primarily due to additional wells connected to our system since December 31, 2021 and 12 compressor stations that were acquired during the fourth quarter of 2022. - High pressure gathering revenue increased \$4 million period over period due to a 3% increase to the high pressure gathering rate as a result of the annual CPI-based adjustment partially offset by decreased throughput volumes of 10 Bcf, or 26 MMcf/d.
-The high pressure gathering volumes decreased period over period primarily as a result of higher production from Antero Resources that was subject to a third-party high pressure gathering acreage dedication, partially offset by 74 new wells connected to our high pressure system since December 31, 2021.
-The assets we acquired during the year ended

-December 31, 2022 were connected to our high pressure system prior to such acquisitions, and therefore, the 253 wells connected to such assets were already gathered by our existing high-pressure gathering system.
+- Low pressure gathering revenue increased \$47 million period over period primarily due to increased throughput volumes of 114 Bcf, or 314 MMcf/d, and higher low pressure gathering rates as a result of annual CPI-based adjustments, partially offset by higher fee rebates of \$4 million between periods.
+Low pressure gathering volumes increased between periods primarily due to 86 additional wells being connected to our system since December 31, 2022 and 253 wells that were connected to the assets we acquired during the fourth quarter of 2022. - Compression revenue increased \$37 million period over period due to increased throughput volumes of 153 Bcf, or 418 MMcf/d, and higher compression rates as a result of the annual CPI-based adjustments.
+Compression volumes increased between periods primarily due to the 86 additional wells connected to our system since December 31, 2022 and 12 compressor stations and 253 wells that were connected to the assets we acquired during the fourth quarter of 2022. - High pressure gathering revenue increased \$15 million period over period primarily due to increased throughput volumes of 41 Bcf, or 112 MMcf/d, and an increased high pressure gathering rate as a result of an annual CPI-based adjustment.
+The high pressure gathering volumes increased period over period primarily due to 86 additional wells being connected to our high pressure system since December 31, 2022.
+The assets acquired during 2022 were already connected to high pressure systems operated by us or third parties prior to such acquisitions, and therefore, the 253 wells connected to the acquired assets did not increase the throughput on our high pressure gathering system.